-Never forget – you are working with human beings who need clarity and who have emotional needs.
+Never forget – you are working with people who need clarity and who have emotional needs.
 Your words matter.
 Before meeting one-on-one with team members or as a team, THINK about your words.
 Consistently use the phrases and questions below:

-What's going well?
+- What's going well?
 Whether you are facilitating daily Scrum meetings or weekly project meetings, great project managers ask - what's going well?
 Why?
 Well, we want to recognize the good things and do more of it.
-We desire to learn and emulate the good things in one another's projects.
+Furthermore, we desire to learn and emulate the good things in one another's projects.

 If you could read your team's emotional fuel gauge, what would it read today?
 Full tank or almost empty?
 Even the best teams need refueling.

 Your encouraging words can recharge your teams to perform at their highest capacity.
 Breath life into your teams and watch for great results!